IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 Traditionally, when theists use the ontological argument for the existence of their fictional god, they generally do not properly define what they mean by "greatness".
 In our context, we can say much more about it.

+The "greatness" here is a [partial ordering relation](https://en.wikipedia.org/wiki/Partially_ordered_set){:target="_blank"}, but the single greatest can be compared to any other thing & the ordering relation will be defined.
+But among lower things, one can be greater among some aspects of greatness & the other can be greater among some other aspects of greatness, so overall it is not defined which is the greater.

 ### Simplicity

+See the epilogue on the last page of David Tong's [string theory notes](https://www.damtp.cam.ac.uk/user/tong/string/string.pdf){:target="_blank"}, where he explains in a very poetic way how the extremely simple demand for a "quantum relativistic string" gives us everything we can ever ask for.
+String theory is the most generous theory compared to the greedy Standard Model of particle physics, which needs as input 25 fundamental dimensionless constants from empirical observations.

 The ToE will be an equation that can probably fit into a SINGLE paper.
 That means it can be COMPLETELY specified with very little information.
 Simplicity is an expected property of the ToE.
 General Relativity can explain everything about classical gravity without the need for [Horndeski's theory](https://en.wikipedia.org/wiki/Horndeski%27s_theory){:target="_blank"}, which is the most general classical gravity theory.
 General Relativity is, therefore, greater than Horndeski's theory.
 In Horndeski's theory, G2 to G5 are arbitrary functions.
 So, it is definitely not simple.